ShipHawk/shiphawk-ruby/README.md

 That's it.
 Now you have complete access to the ShipHawk API from your console.
 Well...almost.
 First you need to authorize your Ruby client.

 #### Step 2:  Authorize your Client.
 Copy and paste the line below into your console.
-Be sure to use the `api_key` you were provided with.
+Be sure to use the Api Key you were provided with.
 ```
 ShipHawk::Client::api_key = 'YOUR_API_KEY'
 ```

-Once you've authorized your Client, you can view all of your account api keys like so:
+Once you've authorized your Client, you can view all of your account Api Keys like so:
 ```ruby
 api_keys = ShipHawk::Api::ApiKeys::all
 ```
-To change your `api_key` for use with the SandBox testing environment:
+To change your Api Key for use with the SandBox testing environment:
 ```ruby
 ShipHawk::Client::api_key = api_keys.test_token
 ```
-**Note**: Once you've updated your api_key, you'll need to update your api base url to match the corresponding environment:
+**Note**: Once you've updated your Api Key, you'll need to update your api base url to match the corresponding environment:
 ```ruby
 # to use the SandBox environment
 ShipHawk::Client::api_base = ShipHawk::Client::SANDBOX_API_HOST